 "I remember how, when you were little, you didn't know how to use your app at all.
 Now you have used it so much today!
 You are getting to be so smart."

-- Avoid hand-over-hand or forceful attempts to make the child use AAC.
-This might be intrusive to the child and may make them dislike the AAC.
-Or the child may become too dependent on prompts.
+- Avoid hand-over-hand or forceful attempts to make the AAC user use AAC.
+This might be intrusive to the AAC user and may make them dislike the AAC or the AAC user may become too dependent on prompts.

-- Never take away a child's voice as a punishment.
+- Never take away an AAC user's voice as a punishment.
 No matter how frustrated with them you feel, they need to be able to communicate.

 - Keep in mind that all people make mistakes.
-You may sometimes misinterpret what the child says, or forget to respond to them.
+You may sometimes misinterpret what the AAC user says, or forget to respond to them.
 That doesn't mean you're a bad caregiver.
 Forgive yourself, and keep doing your best.

 - Your goal isn't to be perfect, but to get more practice.

-Make sure that the child can always access the AAC device.
+Make sure that the AAC user can always access the AAC device.